TTAD-Anonymous/TTAD/README.md

 ## Datasets

 These are the datasets we used in our experiments and described in the paper.

+As noted, the datasets were taken from [ODDS](http://odds.cs.stonybrook.edu/).
 |Dataset|#Samples|#Dim|Outliers|
 |:---:|:---:|:---:|:---:|
 |[Annthyroid](http://odds.cs.stonybrook.edu/annthyroid-dataset/)|7200|6|7.42 (%)|